Domestic Properties (Minimum Energy Performance) Bill

 Overview

-This bill mandates that the Secretary of State ensure all domestic properties in the UK achieve a minimum energy performance rating of C by 2035.
-Properties occupied by those in fuel poverty must meet this standard by 2030.
-The bill includes provisions for practical, cost-effective, and affordable improvements, while respecting devolved powers.
+This bill mandates that the Secretary of State ensure all domestic properties in the UK reach a minimum energy performance rating of C by 2035.
+Properties occupied by individuals experiencing fuel poverty must meet this standard by 2030.
+The bill includes provisions for consultation with devolved administrations and considers the use of new technologies.

 Description

 The Domestic Properties (Minimum Energy Performance) Bill aims to improve the energy efficiency of homes across the UK.
-The key provisions are:
+It sets legally binding targets for the Secretary of State:

-• Minimum Energy Efficiency Standard: All domestic properties must achieve a minimum Energy Performance Certificate (EPC) rating of C.
+- By 2030: All homes occupied by those experiencing fuel poverty must achieve a minimum Energy Performance Certificate (EPC) rating of C.

 Government Spending